 Digitization of these resources was made possible through a joint collaboration of the Digital Commonwealth and the Boston Public Library funded through a grant from the Library Services and Technology Act.
 The collaboration is a state-wide effort to digitize collections of photographs, manuscripts and other unique items reflective of the state’s rich cultural heritage.
-As a member of the Digital Commonwealth, the Raynham Public Library is able to participate in this project.
 Explore historical collections from libraries, museums, and archives across Massachusetts in the Digital Commonwealth Collection.
 Explore historical collections from area libraries in the SAILS Digital History Collection.

 200th Anniversary of the Town of Raynham, Massachusetts 1731-1931, The Cradle of America’s Iron Industry (In Celebration of Raynham’s Birthday “The 200 Year Old Town,” Weonit Hall Raynham Center, Mass., Saturday, June 13th, 1931 (missing pages 5-12)

 The Mansfield, Norton, Raynham Massachusetts Directory 1918 containing Alphabetical lists of the Residents, Churches, Schools, Societies, Town Officers, Fraternal Orders, etc. Together with Street and Business Directories, Vol.IX